locallyoptimistic/LocallyOptimistic/content/about.md

 If you have content that you'd like to contribute (or if you just want to chat about data stuff), please reach out.

+Quick note: The views and opinions expressed on this blog are those of the authors and do not necessarily reflect the views of their employers

 ## Contributors

 ### Michael Kaminsky